Election Day live from the polls: How are voters feeling in one word?

 Signage outside polling stations in New York and New Jersey on Election Day 2024. © Collage: TAG24 / Rey Harris & Lena Grotticelli

-Concerns have been raised throughout the race about election integrity, and the possibility of voter fraud swaying the presidential election results, causing both voters and election officials to take this election extra seriously.
+Concerns have been raised throughout the race about election integrity, and the possibility of voter fraud swaying the presidential results, causing both voters and officials to take voting protocol extra seriously.

-But some on Election Day weren't convinced it is being taken seriously enough.
+But some on Election Day weren't convinced it's being taken seriously enough.

-Corina, a voter from a nearby more populated district, said she had a much different experience, as she had to wait in line at her station, which was well guarded.
+Corina, a voter from a more populated district nearby, said she had a much different experience.
+She waited in a long line at her station, which was well guarded.

-A common feeling among many voters is anticipation for the results to come in, as the race has felt particularly long and draining for some.
+A common feeling among many voters was anticipation for the results to come in, as the race has felt particularly long and draining.

 "Personally, I'm tired.
 I'm ready for all this to be over," a voter named Chris admitted.
 "I'm excited to see who wins, but I think the country is finally ready to move on."

-One thing's for sure: voters are feeling ready for the results, and to make their voices heard.
+One thing's for sure: voters are ready for the results, and to make their voices heard.

 Keep up to date with live updates as Election Day rolls on here and on our social media.